Chapter 4: Construction Details, Section 19: Earthwork

 Resident engineers and assistant resident engineers must do the following to prepare for earthwork operations:

 - Before any excavation, under California Government Code, Section 4216, “Regional Notification Center System,” the contractor must notify the regional Underground Service Alert (USA) notification center by calling 811 or submitting an electronic ticket request at least 2 days before excavating.
-To ensure that the contractor has notified the regional USA notification center, request the contractor provide the ticket number issued by the USA center.
+To verify that the contractor has notified the regional USA notification center, request the contractor provide the ticket number issued by the USA center.
 Caltrans is not affiliated with USA, so Caltrans is not notified to mark out Caltrans underground facilities.
-To ensure that existing Caltrans underground facilities are identified before allowing the contractor to excavate, contact the local electrical maintenance regional manager for help in locating Caltrans facilities.
+To make sure that existing Caltrans underground facilities are identified before allowing the contractor to excavate, contact the local electrical Maintenance regional manager for help in locating Caltrans facilities.
 To help identify any Caltrans facilities within the right-of-way, such as irrigation systems, signal and lighting systems, ramp metering systems, traffic monitoring stations and communication conduits, obtain the latest utility “as-built” from the Electrical Maintenance Unit.

 - Review the information handout regarding permits; hazardous waste, asbestos or lead investigation reports; and optional disposal sites.

 - Make a preliminary check of earthwork quantities.
 Decide how quantities will be measured for partial payments.
 Refer to Section 4-1906, “Payment” of this manual.

 - Review the status of utility relocation work.
 Advise the contractor of any changes that may affect the work.
 Refer to Section 3-518C, “Nonhighway Facilities,” of this manual for more details on utilities.

 - Verify the clear marking of features and facilities that are to be preserved.